Fyruz/HereRestApiParser/README.md

 # HereRestApiParser
-an example of how to use the HERE REST API service, parsing a query response from JSON to Java Classes
+An example of how to use the HERE REST API service, parsing a query response from JSON to Java Classes

 InternetCaller is using template pattern.
 ExploreByCategories extends InternetCaller.